Halving the Cost of Quantum Algorithms with Randomization: Preliminaries

 where $P(x)$ and $Q(x)$ are polynomials parameterized by $\vec{\phi}$ that obey:

 This result implies that one can prepare polynomials in $x$ by projecting into a block of $U_{\vec{\phi}}$, e.g. $\langle 0| U_{\vec{\phi}} | 0\rangle = P(x)$.
-While this class of polynomials is limited by the conditions of Eq.~\eqref{eq:qsp_conditions}, one can prove that by projecting into other bases (e.g., the $| + \rangle \langle + |$ basis), and incorporating linear-combination-of-unitaries circuits~\cite{Berry_2014, Berry_2015_Simulating, Berry_2015_Hamiltonian}, QSP can encode an arbitrary degree-$d$ polynomial that need only obey $\|P\|_{[-1,1]} \leq 1$~\cite{Gily_n_2019}.
+While this class of polynomials is limited by the conditions of Eq.~\eqref{eq:qsp_conditions}, one can show that by projecting into other bases (e.g., the $| + \rangle \langle + |$ basis), and incorporating linear-combination-of-unitaries circuits~\cite{Berry_2014, Berry_2015_Simulating, Berry_2015_Hamiltonian}, QSP can encode an arbitrary degree-$d$ polynomial that need only obey $\|P\|_{[-1,1]} \leq 1$~\cite{Gily_n_2019}.
 For any such polynomial, the corresponding QSP phases $\vec{\phi}$ can be efficiently determined classically~\cite{Haah_2019, chao2020finding, dong2021efficient, Ying_2022, yamamoto2024robust}, thus amounting to merely a pre-computation step.
-In addition, as per Eq.~\eqref{eq:QSP_seqeunce}, the cost of realizing such a degree-$d$ polynomial is $d$ queries to $U(x)$.
+As per Eq.~\eqref{eq:QSP_seqeunce}, the cost of realizing such a degree-$d$ polynomial is $d$ queries to $U(x)$.

 Remarkably, QSP can be generalized to implement polynomial transformations of linear operators through its extension to the quantum eigenvalue transformation (QET)~\cite{Low_2017, Low_2019} and quantum singular value transformation (QSVT)~\cite{Gily_n_2019}.
-This is achieved analogous to QSP: provided access to an unitary that block-encodes a linear operator $A$, we can construct an operation that encodes a polynomial transformation $P(A)$:
+This is achieved analogous to QSP: provided access to a unitary $U[A]$ that block-encodes an operator $A$, one can construct a sequence of $U[A]$ and parameterized rotations that encodes a polynomial $P(A)$:

 where the unspecified entries ensure unitarity.
-Paralleling Eq.~\eqref{eq:QSP_seqeunce}, this operation is constructed as an interleaved sequence of $U[A]$ and parameterized rotations.
-In essence, this applies QSP within each eigenspace (or singular value space) of $A$, such that that the resulting sequence encodes a degree-$d$ polynomial transformation $P(A)$ acting on the eigenvalues (singular values) of $A$.
-The cost of realizing the polynomial $P(A)$ is $d$ queries to the block-encoding, translating to a runtime $O(d)$.
-Lastly, while Eq.~\eqref{eq:QET_QSVT_seq} caters to an encoding in the $|0\rangle\langle 0|$ matrix element, one can more generally take $A$ to be accessed by orthogonal projectors $\Pi, \Pi'$ as $A=\Pi U[A] \Pi'$.
-To wit, Eq.~\eqref{eq:QET_QSVT_seq} corresponds to the conventional choice $\Pi = \Pi' = |0\rangle \langle 0 | \otimes I$.
+In essence, this applies QSP within each eigenspace (or singular value space) of $A$, and outputs a degree-$d$ polynomial $P(A)$ acting on the eigenvalues (or singular values) of $A$.
+The cost of realizing this is $d$ queries to the block-encoding, translating to a runtime $O(d)$.